Optimal Linear Decay Learning Rate Schedules and Further Refinements: Experiments

 To validate the effectiveness of our method on convex problems, we performed a comparison across 8 commonly used classification problems from the LIBSVM repository, with separable problems excluded (see Section~\ref{sec:limitations}).
 We used a logistic regression loss together with the Adam optimizer with $\beta=(0.9, 0.95)$, with batch size 16 and trained for 100 epochs.
-The Refined schedules were calculated by using the linear decay schedule to generate the initial gradient norm sequence.
 Table~\ref{tab:convex} demonstrates that both the linear decay schedule and our refinement schedule consistently either match or out-perform the cosine schedule.
-The linear decay schedule matches the cosine schedule on every problem (up to statistical significance), and out-performs it on two problems.
-The Refined schedule further out-performs the linear decay schedule, either matching of exceeding it across the board.
+The linear decay schedule matches the cosine schedule on every problem (up to statistical significance), and out-performs it on two problems. \textbf{Overall, the Refined schedule out-performs all previous baseline schedules on the majority of problems}.

-Rather than using the Adam specific weighting for deriving the Refined schedules, it is often convenient to use other norms, particularly if existing logs are available using these other norms.
+\afterpage{ } Rather than using the Adam specific weighting for deriving the Refined schedules, it is often convenient to use other norms, particularly if existing logs are available using these other norms.
 In Table~\ref{tab:convex} we present results using both the $\ell_1$ norm and $\ell_2$ norm-squared weighting.
 Both are shown to maintain the advantages of the refinement technique, out-performing the non-refined schedules consistently.
 Given the ease of logging $\ell_1$ norms compared to the internal Adam state, we advocate for weights to be the inverse of the $\ell_1$ norm (no squaring) when using Adam.